guivic/fastify-bull/README.md

 * path: specify folder where queue handlers are present.
 Exclude to use the default folder 'queues'
 * prefix: Prefix folders to scan for the 'queues'.
 Default is ['.', 'dist', 'src'].
+* connection: Provide connection to Redis.
+Default assumes that fastify-redis has been registered.

 ## Author
 Jerry Thomas